zygmuntz/phraug/README.md

 `csv2libsvm.py <input file> <output file> [<label index = 0>] [<skip headers = 0>]`

-Convert CSV to LIBSVM format.
+Convert CSV to the LIBSVM format.
 If there are no labels in the input file, specify _label index_ = -1.
+If there are headers in the input file, specify _skip headers_ = 1.

+`pivotedcsv2libsvm.py <input file> <output file> [<skip headers = 0>]`

+Convert pivoted CSV (each line contains sample id, feature index and feature value) to the LIBSVM format.
 If there are headers in the input file, specify _skip headers_ = 1.

 `csv2vw.py <input file> <output file> [<label index = 0>] [<skip headers = 0>]`